 The academic and clinical performances of each nursing major are evaluated at the end of each quarter to determine progression in the program.
 Students must obtain a cumulative and major program/prerequisite GPA of 2.75 to enter the nursing sequence of study.
 Specific requirements for progression are detailed in Policy 75-3, which is included in the School of Nursing Student Handbook.

-Students must meet the School of Nursing/Clinical Agency requirements for annual health screening, current C.P.R. certification, immunization protection, medical insurance coverage, and other state and federal requirements.
-Students are responsible for these expenses as well as uniforms, equipment, and transportation costs to, from, and while in cooperating teaching units.
+Students must meet the School of Nursing/Clinical Agency requirements for annual health screening, current C.P.R. certification, immunization, medical insurance coverage, and other state and federal requirements.
+Students are responsible for these expenses as well as uniforms, equipment, and transportation costs to and from clinical agencies/sites.
 Students are referred to the School of Nursing Student Handbook for a more detailed overview of requirements and expectations.

 Professional liability insurance is recommended for basic students and is required for registered nurse students through the duration of all clinical experiences.
 Fees are assessed for all laboratory and clinical courses (see costs section of this bulletin).
-Students are required to participate in level, program and comprehensive testing/evaluation.
-Fees associated with this process are the responsibility of the student.
+Students are required to participate in level, program and comprehensive testing/evaluations.
+Fees associated with these processes are the responsibility of the student.
 Fees are also required to apply for RN licensure.
 Details regarding these costs are found in the School of Nursing Student Handbook.